hashicorp/consul-esm/README.md

 // The syslog facility to use, if enabled. syslog_facility = ""

+// Whether to log in json format log_json = false

 // The unique id for this agent to use when registering itself with Consul.
 // If unconfigured, a UUID will be generated for the instance id.
 // Note: do not reuse the same instance id value for other agents.
 This id